 - 5.12 Lewesdon Hill Fort is the only scheduled monument in the plan area, and Pilsdon Pen and Waddon Hill lie just outside the area to the south.
-There are also a number of locally listed monuments noted, including the Deer Park to the north of Broadwindsor and also at Horn Park (north of Horn Park Quarry). - 5.13 There are no registered historic parks or gardens in or close to the area, however Seaborough Court is a locally listed garden, identified by the Dorset Garden Trust.
-Just outside the area Stock Gaylord Park is a locally listed parkland - the probable involvement of Harold Peto, and the alteration and incorporation of an earlier landscape into a Victorian scheme, are both of significance. - 5.14 There are no heritage assets on the national "at risk" register.
+There are also a number of locally listed monuments noted, including the Deer Park to the north of Broadwindsor and also at Horn Park (north of Horn Park Quarry). - 5.13 There are no registered historic parks or gardens in or close to the area, however Seaborough Court is a locally listed garden, identified by the Dorset Garden Trust. - 5.14 There are no heritage assets on the national "at risk" register.
 One Listed Building (the barn adjacent to Hayes Cottage) is noted in the Conservation Area Appraisal as being in poor condition.